liloman/pomodoroTasks2/README.md

-Don't make any excuse anymore to not use the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)!
+Don't make any excuse anymore to not use the [Pomodoro Technique wikipedia](https://en.wikipedia.org/wiki/Pomodoro_Technique) or [The Pomodoro Technique ](technique.pdf)!

 ###Info